Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Models

-where operator $\mathcal{U}^0$ contains functions $\varPhi^k$ and operators $\mathcal{U}^k$ contain functions $f^{kj}$.
-Here, $\theta^i_k$ denote the $k$-th component of vector $\theta^i$.
-For consistency of the notation, the domains of functions $f^{kj}$ have been extended to $\left[x_\mathrm{min}, x_\mathrm{max}\right]$ in equation \eqref{eq:KAU}, and the functions are taken as continuous almost everywhere.
-This model can also be interpreted as a tree of the discrete Urysohn operators with a particular hierarchy, containing $1$ `root' operator with $2m + 1$ functions and $2m + 1$ `branch' operators with $m$ functions each.
-Intermediate variable $\theta^i$ can then be interpreted as a hidden layer in the model.
+where $\theta_{i,k}$ denotes the $k$-th component of vector $\vn{\theta}_i$ and $d$ is the number of addends in the model; $d=2m+1$ for the `classical' representation, aligned with equation \eqref{eq:Kolmogorov}.
+For consistency of the notation, the domains of functions $f_{kj}$ have been extended to $\left[x_\mathrm{min}, x_\mathrm{max}\right]$ in equation \eqref{eq:KAU}, which can always be done by rescaling of the inputs.
+It should be mentioned that the Kolmogorov-Arnold model can also be constructed of discontinuous functions \cite{Ismayilova2024}; however, no practical parameter estimation algorithms for a model with discontinuous or unbounded functions have been proposed.

+This model can also be interpreted as a particular tree (or a particular `network') of the Urysohn/GAM models, containing $1$ `root' model with $d$ functions and $d$ `branch' models with $m$ functions each.
+Intermediate variable $\vn{\theta}_i$ can then be interpreted as a hidden variable between two layers.

 It is useful to note that the Kolmogorov-Arnold representation can also be viewed as a generalisation of the so-called ridge function \cite{Ismailov2020}:

 where $c_j \in \mathbb{R}$ are some constants and $\varPhi: \mathbb{R} \to \mathbb{R}$ is some function.
 The ridge function models are used in some areas of data modelling and are even suggested as an approximate replacement of the Kolmogorov-Arnold model and neural networks \cite{Ismailov2020}.